-A meaningful project is one of the best ways to get your students excited about STEAM subjects.
-With Samsung’s Solve for Tomorrow Contest, you can get your 6th–12th graders thinking outside the box to solve local problems with science, technology, engineering, art and math.
-With very few limits put on this contest (aside from it aligning with STEAM), you can really let your students lead the charge.
+A meaningful project is one of the best ways to get your students excited about STEM subjects.
+With Samsung’s Solve for Tomorrow Contest, you can get your 6th–12th graders thinking outside the box and also working to solve local problems with science, technology, engineering, and math.
+With very few limits put on this contest (aside from the project needing to align with STEM), you can really let your students lead the charge.
 We gathered up all the numbers you need to know to get started!

-Take a look at the five community issues the winning classes from last year tackled.
+Take a look at the three community issues the winning classes from last year tackled.
 They will undoubtedly never forget this experience.

-Here are 12 more inspiring projects that previous years’ state finalists chose as their focus.
-Of course, any community problem that can be addressed through STEAM is a good topic, so feel free to be creative.
+Here are 12 more inspiring project topics that state finalists from previous years chose as their focus.
+Of course, any community problem that can be addressed through STEM is a good topic, so feel free to be creative.
 (Check out this link to explore even more ideas.)